HiltonRosenfeld/Yes_confluent/README_analytics_flink.md

 This script:

 1. Connects to AstraDB ODS and reads all rows from `account`, `branch`, `customer`, `employee`.
-2. Publishes each row as a JSON message to the corresponding `banking.dimensions.*` topic, keyed by the primary key UUID.
+2. Publishes each row as an AVRO message to the corresponding `banking.dimensions.*` topic, keyed by the primary key UUID.
 3. Publishes `account_active` seed events to `analytics.customer_quarterly_summary` for each active account — these seed the `customer_account_count` counter table.

 Re-run this script after bulk dimension changes (e.g. new branch added, customer data refresh).
 Individual real-time changes should be published directly to the dimension topics by the upstream system.